 How Chris Rudd Solicitors Can Help

 Need help as a landlord?
 Please get in touch with us for help.
-We’d be happy to discuss your situation with up to 15 minutes free advice.
-You can call us on 01925 351 350 or email us on [email protected].
-Or, you can complete the form on our contact page to send us a message.
+We’d be happy to discuss your situation and find out what we can do for you.
+You can call us on 01925 351 350 or you can complete the form below to send us a message.

 If you are unfortunate enough to find yourself on the wrong end of a claim where:

 - The tenant is claiming the property is unfit to live in